 - Show pixels for HTML features – It is to use pixels as the default unit of measurement in dialogue boxes that are related to HTML features.

-When you want to change ruler unit back to the default units of measurement, head back to the same setting in the Office application options window.
+When you want to change the ruler unit back to the default units of measurement, head back to the same setting in the Office application options window.